teaguetomesh/dqva-and-circuit-cutting/README.md

 a Qiskit circuit object
 ```
 ## Auto cut searcher
-Solves the bi-objective graph clustering problem.
-Objectives are: 1.
+### Randomized Searcher
+A randomized cut searcher using random graph contraction.
+Randomly contract and calculate the clustering hardness metric as a function of 1.
 K = # cuts.
 2. d = Maximum qubit size of the fragments.
 ```
-find_pareto_solutions(circ, num_clusters)
+find_best_cuts(circ, hw_max_qubit,num_clusters=)
 ```
 @args:
 ```
 circ: a Qiskit circuit object
+hw_max_qubit: upper limit of the number of qubits in each fragment circuit
-num_clusters: number of fragments to split into.
+num_clusters: list of numbers.
+Number of fragments to split into.
 Default and minimum is 2.
 ```
 @return:
 ```
-a Python dict.
-Keys are tuples of (K, d).
-Values are cut positions.
+Cut positions that have the minimum cluster hardness metric across all iterations.
 ```
+### Mixed Integer Quadratically Constrained Programming (MIQCP) Solver in Gurobi
+A quadratic programming solver to solve the circuit clustering problem.
+- [ ] Implement piecewise linear approximation for the exponential objective.
+Refer to gurobi_test.py
+- [ ] Enforce connectivity constraint
+- [ ] Start with incumbent found by the randomized searcher. https://www.gurobi.com/documentation/8.1/refman/start.html
 ### Cut searcher benchmark
 Benchmarking the running speed of cut searcher.
 ## Cutter